Medical Coding Certificate Courses and Requirements→

 Licenses, Certifications, and Registrations

-Students who complete this course are eligible to sit for the American Academy of Professional Coders (AAPC) - Certified Professional Coder Exam (CPC) or Certified Professional Coder Apprentice Exam (CPC-A) and other National Certification Exams.
+Students who complete this program are eligible to sit for the American Academy of Professional Coders (AAPC) - Certified Professional Coder Exam (CPC) or Certified Professional Coder Apprentice Exam (CPC-A) and other National Certification Exams.

 Work Environment